 If you live and work in a state with a mandatory program for temporary disability, you can apply for benefits to help you financially while you recover from surgery.
 (As of this writing, only five states offer this type of coverage—New York, New Jersey, Hawaii, Rhode Island, and California, as well as the US territory of Puerto Rico—but laws change.
 Check to see if your state has coverage, even if it’s not listed here.)

 While this financial assistance helps you following your surgery, it won’t help you pay for the surgery itself.
 Also, you should know when you apply what the limits of short-term disability coverage are: the cap on both monthly benefits and the length of time you can receive them.

 Insure Kids Now is a great resource for low-income working parents who don’t have health insurance, or whose insurance doesn’t extend coverage to their kids.
-Medicaid and the Children’s Health Insurance Program (CHIP) provide free or low-cost health insurance for children (though their future status is in flux under the current administration), and some cities, including San Francisco, offer free or affordable health coverage for kids from low- and middle-income families.
+Medicaid and the Children’s Health Insurance Program (CHIP) provide free or low-cost health insurance for children, and some cities, offer free or affordable health coverage for kids from low- and middle-income families.
 Each state has different eligibility rules; see what the options are for yours.

 All veterans can apply for health care benefits through the U.S. Department of Veterans Affairs (VA).
 However, only some veterans are eligible for free health care without copays.
 Once enrolled, veterans receive a medical benefits package, which includes inpatient care services including surgery.
 Veterans and their families are also offered a patient advocate to help guide them through the system.